JuliaIBPM/ImmersedLayers.jl/README.md

 ## About the package

-This package provides tools for immersing single and double layer potentials on Cartesian grids via the use of discrete Diract delta function
+This package provides tools for immersing single and double layer potentials on Cartesian grids via the use of discrete Dirac delta function